CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 git checkout d6bc5c98cec80aec28cc
 </pre>

-In the next step please substitute "{YOUR_USERNAME}" and {YOUR_PASSWORD} with the credentials in the "./create_user" (see section above) step and execute the command line below.
+In the next step please substitute "{YOUR_USERNAME}" and "{YOUR_PASSWORD}" with the credentials in the "./create_user" step and execute the command line below.

 <pre>
 $HOME/citk/jenkins/job-configurator --on-error=continue -d $HOME/citk/dist/distributions/remotelab-nightly.distribution -m toolkit -D toolkit.volume=$HOME/citk/systems -u {YOUR_USERNAME} -a {YOUR_PASSWORD}